 - Hand in within one week of due date: graded pass/fail.

 - More than one week late: no credit

 Assignments that are handed in under option 2 will not be graded carefully and may be returned very late.
 That option is just intended to give you a chance to reduce the effect of zeros averaged into your grade.

-The principle is that an assignment is an academic document, like a journal article.
+The principle is that an assignment is an academic document, like a journal article with a computer implementation.
 When you turn it in, you are claiming that everything in it is your original idea (or is original to you and your partner, if you're handing in as a pair) unless you cite a source for it.